-GE works in Ghana to support economic growth through infrastructure development especially in the power, healthcare and transport sectors.
+GE works in Ghana to support economic growth through infrastructure development especially in the power and healthcare sectors.
 GE is working with Ghana’s leaders on plans to develop the critical infrastructure needed for continued energy management in the country.

 In 2014, GE opened a new 200-capacity permanent office in Accra, with a total of 45 employees – 95% of which are Ghanaians.